-In addition to transactional work from development through production and distribution, Mr. Selz focuses on mergers and acquisitions, secured transactions, private placements and public offerings, and other complex corporate work involving entertainment industry and intellectual property assets.
+In addition to transactional work from development through production and distribution, Mr. Selz focuses on mergers and acquisitions, secured transactions, private placements and public offerings, Regulation A+ offerings, and other complex corporate work involving entertainment industry and intellectual property assets.

-For more than three decades, Mr. Selz has also helped structure international tax-advantaged financing for motion picture and television productions.
+For more than four decades, Mr. Selz has also helped structure international tax-advantaged financing for motion picture and television productions.
 Working with local counsel, Mr. Selz helped devise financing structures that are now used throughout the industry to permit clients to overcome substantial regulatory and business risks to be able to draw on funds from Canada, United Kingdom, Ireland, Australia, Germany and Hungary.
-He co-authored the U.S. Incentives chapter of the Film Finance Handbook: How to Fund Your Film (Netribution, 2007) and has recently been appointed to the Cayman Islands Film Commission Advisory Board.
+He co-authored the U.S. Incentives chapter of the Film Finance Handbook: How to Fund Your Film (Netribution, 2007).

 Mr. Selz was recently recognized by New York Magazine as one of the New York area’s best entertainment lawyers, and has been listed in Best Lawyers in America for more than ten years.
 He is recognized by The Legal 500 as one of the nation’s top copyright lawyers, and was named a New York-area “Super Lawyer” for Entertainment work by Law and Politics magazine for seven consecutive years.
 He has been quoted in Bloomberg on the Google Book Search Copyright Class Action settlement, and in Financial Times on TiVo’s plan to allow customers to transfer television programs to Apple’s iPod.
 He was also quoted in The New York Times and other publications on the posting to the Internet of “Gone With the Wind” by the Australian affiliate of Project Gutenberg in violation of U.S. copyright law.